sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 if let endpoint: MTREndpoint = castingPlayer.endpoints.filter({ $0.identifier == sampleContentAppVid }).first
 ...
 ```

+## Interacting with a Casting Endpoint

+Once the Casting Client has selected an `Endpoint`, it is ready to [issue commands](#issuing-commands) to it, [read](#read-operations) current playback state, and [subscribe](#subscriptions) to playback events.

-### Commands
+### Issuing Commands
-_{Complete Command invocation examples: [Android](https://github.com/sharadb-amazon/connectedhomeip/blob/casting/examples/tv-casting-app/android/App/app/src/main/java/com/matter/casting/CommandInvocationExample.java) |  [iOS](https://github.com/sharadb-amazon/connectedhomeip/blob/casting/examples/tv-casting-app/darwin/TvCasting/TvCasting/MTRCommandInvocationExampleViewModel.swift)}_
+_{Complete Command invocation examples: [Android](android/App/app/src/main/java/com/matter/casting/CommandInvocationExample.java) |  [iOS](darwin/TvCasting/TvCasting/MTRCommandInvocationExampleViewModel.swift)}_

-The CastingClient may send a command to the `contentAppEndpoint` on the CastingPlayer it connected to and handle the command response.
+To issue a command, the Casting Client can  `contentAppEndpoint` on the CastingPlayer it connected to and handle the command response.
 It would first ensure the endpoint supports the required cluster/command.

-On Android, this can be implemented in the following way:
+On Android, this can be implemented as follows:

 ```java
 ...